What Is The Meaning Of The Term Statistical Inference

 Q: What is a confidence interval?

 A: A confidence interval is a range of values that is likely to contain the true population parameter with a certain level of confidence.
-For example, a 95% confidence interval means that if we were to repeat the sampling process many times, 95% of the resulting confidence intervals would contain the true population parameter.
+To give you an idea, a 95% confidence interval means that if we were to repeat the sampling process many times, 95% of the resulting confidence intervals would contain the true population parameter.

 Q: What is the difference between a Type I error and a Type II error?